-Election sign - A device advertising a political candidate or candidates, or a purported political candidate or candidates, a registered political party, or a campaign for a Commonwealth, State or Local Government election.
+Electoral sign - A device advertising a political candidate or candidates, or a purported political candidate or candidates, a registered political party, or a campaign for a Commonwealth, State or Local Government election.

-Extraordinary circumstances - Where a decision:
+Extraordinary Circumstances - Where a decision:

-- is urgent
+- is urgent;

-- cannot reasonably be deferred without major consequence to the City of Greater Geelong and/or
+- cannot reasonably be deferred without major consequence to the City of Greater Geelong; and/or

 - relates to the completion of projects or initiatives that have already been endorsed by the Council, including but not limited to projects or initiatives made pursuant to the Budget, City Plan or Business Plan.